jlabclouds/jlabclouds.github.io/README.md

 - If running win 10 or 11 and have issues such as installing languages or pkgs, quickest workaround would be running a VM snapshot with Ubuntu (**deb or apt pkg mgr distro**)
 - Ubuntu Noble (24.04 LTS) is the ONLY officially supported distro that will run Ros2 and Gazebo, 86-64 arch is most straightforward path for sims due to
 Nvidia GPUs needed for Isaac Sim and Isaac Lab
-- Also running a svr img and installing a <a href="https://ubuntu.com/desktop/flavors" target="_blank" rel="noopener noreferrer">desktop flavor</a> - which can also be cycled through!
+- Also running an Ubuntu svr img and installing a <a href="https://ubuntu.com/desktop/flavors" target="_blank" rel="noopener noreferrer">desktop flavor</a> - which can also be cycled through!
 - Ubuntu already includes Py and Pip

 ---